-Stress can be a difficult thing to cope with, and you may feel like you are the only person dealing with it.
+Stress can be difficult to cope with, and you may feel like you are the only person dealing with it.
 However, this is not the case.
-A simple look at the Health and Safety Executive’s website shows some shocking statistics about how common workplace stress is, and it is such a problem that they offer guidance to employers as to how to reduce stress in the workplace.
+A simple look at the Health and Safety Executive’s website shows some shocking statistics about how common workplace stress is.
+It is such a problem that they offer guidance to employers on how to reduce stress in the workplace.

 Some of the statistics involving workplace stress, according to the HSE include:

-Whatever the cause of your stress in the workplace, or the industry you work in, making a claim for work related stress is something that you should consider seriously if it is to become less of a problem in the future.
-Only by taking action to claim compensation for stress at work can an employer’s action or negligence be highlighted, and measures put in place to prevent the same thing happening to other members of staff.
+Whatever the cause of your stress in the workplace or the industry you work in, making a claim for work-related stress is something that you should consider seriously if it is to become less of a problem in the future.
+Only by taking action to claim compensation for stress at work can an employer’s action or negligence be highlighted and measures to prevent the same thing happening to other staff members.

-According to the HSE, work-related stress can be deemed an adverse reaction to demands or pressures put on someone by their work/employer.
-It is important, therefore that employers match employees’ skills and knowledge to their role to prevent undue pressure or unfair demands on them.
-One way in which they can do this is by following the HSE’s suggestions for the provision of proper training, planning and support for their employees.
-As we are all unique, however, it is important to note that stress affects different people in different ways, and to different levels.
+According to the HSE, work-related stress can be deemed an adverse reaction to someone’s demands or pressures by their work/employer.
+Therefore, it is important that employers match employees’ skills and knowledge to their role to prevent undue pressure or unfair demands on them.
+One way they can do this is by following the HSE’s suggestions for proper training, planning, and support for their employees.
+However, as we are all unique, it is important to note that stress affects different people in different ways and to different levels.
 Experience and skill are just two things that might have an effect on the stress a person feels.
 Other factors may include age or disabilities might also affect how a person deals with pressure at work.

 This is why it is important for employers to undertake stress risk assessments for their employees.
 In such an assessment, possible stress triggers should be noticed and reduced as much as possible in order to protect the employee.
-If such a risk assessment is not completed, then an employer may be liable should an employee make a claim for stress at work.
+If such a risk assessment is not completed, an employer may be liable if an employee claims stress at work.

 There are a huge number of stressors in any workplace, but the most common causes, as referenced in the graph earlier, tend to be as follows.
 Often, we are asked questions like do I have a stress at work compensation claim with the following factors:

-Lack of training or experience – As mentioned before, an employee’s skills and experience should be matched with the role that is expected of them.
+Lack of training or experience – As mentioned before, an employee’s skills and experience should be matched with the expected role.
 Not doing so, or not providing the relevant training that the employee needs to be able to do the job properly can lead to heavy stress.
 This can also be true where staff are promoted to positions that require further training and that training is not given, such as those promoted to management who have no experience in managing others.